SEDULity: A Proof-of-Learning Framework for Distributed and Secure Blockchains with Efficient Useful Work: Capture-the-flag: Incentivizing Task Verification

 is used in computing \eqref{eq:Ws} and \eqref{eq:fu} after obtaining $\phi_s$ from \eqref{eq:phi}.
 This means that the prover has three different ways of training the same stage.
 Same as the original framework, the template block is valid if \eqref{eq:BGO} is satisfied.
 If a block is generated, the prover uploads the proof package to the layer-2 storage and broadcasts $B_h$ to the blockchain network.
 Since the flag $\omega_s$ is included in the block, all miners can still verify the block by reproducing the computation without going through the CTF protocol.

 The key idea of CTF is that, for the stages that do not generate a block, the prover does not reveal the flags $\Omega$ until task verifications are all completed, so that the committee of $g_v$ verifiers has to find out for themselves which flags are used.
 After training stage $s$, the prover uploads a proof package $\mathcal{P}_s=\{W_{s-1},\phi_{s},f_H(W_s)\}$ to the layer-2 storage, while $\phi'_s$ is not uploaded.
 When the prover finishes training the whole task, it uploads $\{W_S, f_H(\Omega)\}$ to finish the task proof.
 During verification, the verifiers randomly select stages except for those that were used to generate blocks.
-They are required to report flags used in the verified stages, and can be extra rewarded if the correct flag $1$ or $2$ is reported.
-To obtain the flag of stage $s$, the verifier first tries to verify with $\omega_s=0$.
+They are required to report flags used in the verified stages, and are extra rewarded if the correct flag $1$ or $2$ is reported.\footnote{The extra reward comes from the requester, which is locked in the smart contract as part of the task reward.} To obtain the flag of stage $s$, the verifier first tries to verify with $\omega_s=0$.
 If verification passes, it reports flag $0$.
 If verification fails, it randomly selects $\omega_s=1$ or $\omega_s=2$ to verify again.
 If verification is successful this time, it reports the corresponding flag; otherwise, believing that the cheat rate is low, it reports the other flag.
 After all verifiers in the same group have reported the flags and the verification smart contract is generated, the prover releases the actual flags $\Omega$, which is recorded in the smart contract, and the verifiers check whether they have found the correct flags.
 If a verifier fails to report for a long time, it is considered faulty, and the prover will still release $\Omega$.
+If a reported flag does not match the revealed flag, the corresponding stage will be verified again using the revealed flag by other verifiers in the group.
+If the revealed flag is incorrect, the prover is found cheating and will be punished; if correct, it means the verifier is not verifying and will be punished.